MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    ![Select Build.](images/shm-fig14.png)

-3. Capture a screenshot of this page and then select **End**.
+3. Capture a screenshot of this page, and then select **End**.
 Your SEMM package is now ready.
 It contains the SEMM package *DfciUpdate.dfi* and a text file that includes the SEMM thumbprint (the last two characters of the certificate's thumbprint).

    ![Select End.](images/shm-fig15.png)